Synchronicity From Synchronized Chaos: Sync as an Organizational Principle in Mind and in Computational Modeling

 If chaos synchronization provides a rational foundation for philosophical synchronicity, it should give deeper insight regarding apparent synchronicity in physical and psychological phenomena and underlying mechanisms.
 In the psychological realm, it has already begun to appear that synchronized oscillations play a key role.
-Synchronized firing of neurons has been introduced as a mechanism for grouping of different features belonging to the same physical object \cite{von86, Gray, Sch}.
-Recent debates over the physiological basis of consciousness have centered on the question of what groups or categories of neurons must fire in synchrony in a mental process for that process to be a ``conscious" one \cite{Koch}.
-Here we argue, based on the behavior of specific dynamical systems, that a) patterns of synchronized firing of neurons in the brain, that are chaotically intermittent, provide a particularly natural and useful representation of objective grouping relationships; and b) the role of synchronization in consciousness may be a natural extension of its role in perception as described in Section \ref{sec:percept}.
+Synchronized firing of neurons has been introduced as a mechanism for grouping of different features belonging to the same physical object \cite{von86},\cite{Gray},\cite{Sch}.
+Debates over the physiological basis of consciousness have centered on the question of what groups or categories of neurons must fire in synchrony in a mental process for that process to be a ``conscious" one \cite{Koch}.
+It was argued previously that patterns of synchronized firing of neurons provide a particularly natural and useful representation of objective grouping relationships, with chaotic intermittency allowing the system to escape locally optimal patterns in favor of global ones \cite{DuaChaos}, following an early suggestion of Freeman's \cite{Fre}.
+The observed, highly intermittent synchronization of 40Hz neural spike trains could play just such a role.